-17.14 Before releasing a starting or packaging material for use, the quality control manager should ensure that the materials have been tested for conformity with specifications for identity, strength, purity and other quality parameters.

-17.15 An identity test and assay should be conducted on a sample from each container of starting material (see also section 14.14).
+- 17.13 Before releasing a starting or packaging material for use, the QC manager should ensure that the materials have been tested for conformity with specifications for identity, strength, purity and other quality parameters. - 17.14 An identity test should be conducted on a sample from each container of starting material (see also section 14.14).
 It is permissible to sample only a proportion of the containers where a validated procedure has been established to ensure that no single container of starting material has been incorrectly labelled.

-This validation should take account of at least the following aspects:

-• the nature and status of the manufacturer and of the supplier and their understanding of the GMP requirements;

-- the quality assurance system of the manufacturer of the starting material; - the manufacturing conditions under which the starting material is produced and controlled; and - the nature of the starting material and the medicinal products in which it will be used.
+This validation should take account of at least the following aspects: - the nature and status of the manufacturer and of the supplier and their understanding of the GMP requirements; - the QA system of the manufacturer of the starting material; - the manufacturing conditions under which the starting material is produced and controlled; - the nature of the starting material and the medicinal products in which it will be used.